 The exams are prepared by taking the curriculum as a basis.
 Our aim as the SFL is to test what we teach, so the Testing Unit and Curriculum Team are very cautious about the content of each exam.
 Students are informed about the exam dates, hours and contents first by their class instructors at the beginning of each module.
-Starting from the academic year up until the end, all pacing schedules are available on our website http://ydvo.gantep.edu.tr/pages.php?url=yearly-schedule-43.
-Should there be any change or update on the exam date or hour, we let our students be acknowledged about it through their informed teachers who are immediately about it by the system (gantepydyo@googlegroups.com) of our school and additionally through various platforms such as our Facebook page and our website.
+Starting from the academic year up until the end. all pacing schedules are available on our website http://ydyo.gantep.edu.tr/pages.php?url=yearly-schedule-43.
+Should there be any change or update on the exam date or hour, we let our students be acknowledged about it through their teachers who are immediately informed about by the e-mail it system (gantepydyo@googlegroups.com) of our school and additionally through various platforms such as our Facebook page and our website.
 One copy of the pacing schedules and announcements are also available on the notice board.